Blufe/phpenv-cookbook/README.md

 # phpenv cookbook

-Installs [phpenv](https://github.com/phpenv/phpenv) php version manager application and build php from source for production environments.
+Installs [phpenv](https://github.com/phpenv/phpenv) php version manager application in a global way and build php from source.

 The cookbook provides LWRPs to easily build new php versions.